Carolinapm354/MIT_3D_Flood_Map/README.md

 <p align="center"><em> Figure 10: MIT Dome - Building 10 (Aerial) </em><p>

+How does it works?

+The 3D MIT Flood Map allows users to navigate the campus.
+The interactive map allows users to explore the simulated flood scenario (year 2070 -100 year storm) by navigating through the 3D environment.
+Users can zoom in and out, pan around the map, and click on specific locations to access detailed information.
+As of right now, the information visible only accounts for the buildings, but we want to add relevant information about water depths and potential impacts on buildings and infrastructure.

 For future steps, we would like to:

 * Export the attributes for the Flood Hazard Layer.
 * Add more details to the 3D models.
 It would be ideal for us to add windows, basements, and doorways to the MIT buildings in order for us to see which entrances and inside features are vulnerble to flooding.
 * Study different flood scenearios in respect to different modeled storm such as (10 year or 50 year storm) and we would also like to use this data visualization strategy in different parts of the world affected by severe flooding.

+The interactive 3D flood map serves as a valuable educational and planning tool.
+It raises awareness about the potential risks of flooding due to climate change and provides insights for future mitigation strategies and infrastructure improvements.

 # **Discussion**